Design Build Contractor vs Traditional: Which Saves 30% More?

 Traditional Construction Might Work Better When:

-- You have a specific architect you must use
+- Specific architect required: You have a particular architect you must use who does not work within integrated teams

-A design build contractor has become the preferred delivery method for most commercial construction projects—and for good reason.
-The integrated approach reduces risk, accelerates timelines, and provides clearer cost expectations from the start.
+The design build contractor approach has become the preferred delivery method for most commercial construction projects—and for good reason.
+The integrated approach reduces risk, accelerates timelines, and provides clearer cost expectations from the very start of your project.

-It’s not always the right choice, but for most private-sector projects, working with a design build contractor is worth serious consideration.
-The time and cost savings typically outweigh any perceived benefits of competitive bidding.
+This method is not always the right choice, but for most private-sector projects, working with a qualified design build contractor is worth serious consideration.
+The time and cost savings typically outweigh any perceived benefits of competitive bidding, especially when you factor in the reduced risk of change orders and the value of single-source accountability throughout the entire project lifecycle.

 Considering a design build contractor for your next project?
-Contact Bowser Construction Group to discuss how our design build services can streamline your construction timeline.
+Contact Bowser Construction Group to discuss how our design build services can streamline your construction timeline and protect your budget.